squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 ## What this costs

 - A second dialect for library authors.
-A squint library either declares one dialect or tests both.
-Everything published today assumes keywords are strings and maps are objects, and predates the declaration, so it inherits whatever the consumer runs.
+A squint library either pins one dialect or tests both.
+Everything published today assumes keywords are strings and maps are objects, and predates the metadata, so it stays `:squint` everywhere.
 - The 0004 interop traps (typeof gates, structuredClone, `===` in JS libraries) return as documented mode semantics.
 Acceptable when the app opted in, deadly when ambient.
 That is the line between this